The Sun & The Rainfall is available in paperback or for 99p in Kindle format from Amazon.

 ‘The Voice’ is perhaps missing a subtitle ‘Gareth’s Story’.
 This is the story that Gareth is writing in ‘The Sun & the Rainfall’ that Becky dislikes (and sure enough revolted Siggy).
 It is somewhat of a tip of the hat to H P Lovecraft and might as well be called The Call of Cthulu, although I think the thing down the well is just a small deformed version of the great dark god.
 It was also an experiment in writing something claustrophobic from the point of view of a psychopath.
 It was written in 2015 while I was still reworking the preceding story.

 ‘Sureshot’ was one of the first of the new batch of stories I wrote for this collection.
-The back cover image of the print version of the book on Lulu was taken during a trip up The Shard in London.
+The back cover image of the print version of the book was taken during a trip up The Shard in London.
 I was impressed by the views, particularly the steep angled vantage point looking down onto HMS Belfast.
 The idea of a sentient wheelchair is perhaps influenced by a character on the TV show version of Ghost in the Shell.

 My somewhat failed attempt at a hard-boiled detective story in the science fiction world of Muta.
 Maybe somewhat influenced by Sam Thompson’s Communion Town and watching China Town on Netflix.
 I think I got too caught up in the novelty of being back in Muta-land to really do the original idea justice but I like the idea of music having neural augmentation in the future coupled with an androids desperation to feel.

 This story gave me a lot of trouble and went through several versions until I arrived at a compromise for this collection.
 I love ‘empty world’ stories but I’m not a big fan of zombie stuff so those readers expecting a grand unveiling in the spirit of 28 time periods later will be disappointed.